AlexIoannides/pipeliner/README.md

 Turbo-Charged Pipelines in the Tidyverse
 ----------------------------------------

 The `pipeliner` approach to building models becomes even more concise when combined with the set of packages in the [tidyverse](http://tidyverse.org "Welcome to The Tidyverse!").
-For example, the functional example we encountered first could be rewritten as,
+For example, the 'Old Faithful' pipeline could be rewritten as,

 ``` r
 library(tidyverse)